-The Fraudulent Use or Possession of Identifying Information crime makes it illegal in the state of Texas to have someone else’s ID or other identification documents without that person’s permission, but only if you intended to cause some harm or commit fraud.
+The Texas Fraudulent Use or Possession of Identifying Information law makes it illegal to have someone else’s ID or other identification documents without that person’s permission, but only if you intended to cause some harm or commit fraud.

 Have you been charged with Fraudulent Use or Possession of Identifying Information?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

-If the ID belonged to someone under 18 years old, then possession under the circumstances above is an offense regardless of whether the juvenile consented.
+If the ID belonged to someone under 18 years old, then using the ID with the intent to harm or defraud another is an offense regardless of whether the juvenile consented.
 Also, note that the government may accuse you of having a bad intent even if you didn’t really mean any harm.
 For example, the law says that the government may presume you intended to cause harm under certain circumstances, described in more detail below.

-Fraudulent Use or Possession of Identifying Information is classified in the Texas Penal Code under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
-Learn more detailed information about the Fraudulent Use or Possession of Identifying Information offense below.
+The Penal Code classifies the Texas Fraudulent Use or Possession of Identifying Information law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
+Learn more about the Texas offense of Fraudulent Use or Possession of Identifying Information below.

 What is the current Texas law about Fraudulent Use or Possession of Identifying Information?